Ryan-cmd12/Techjam/readme2.md

 1. **Remove all hash overlap** before splitting
 2. **Benchmark the complete pipeline** on fixed hardware with download, preprocessing, training, and inference timings
+3. **Conduct further training with WildFake dataset** further fine-tune the models on a greater spread of data
-3. **Expand WildFake coverage** across GAN, diffusion, and other generator families
+4. **Expand WildFake coverage** across GAN, diffusion, and other generator families
-4. **Report confidence intervals** and per-source metrics on larger held-out sets
+5. **Report confidence intervals** and per-source metrics on larger held-out sets
-5. **Scale the input pipeline** with sharded/streaming storage, cached CLIP embeddings where valid, distributed mixed-precision training, and resumable dataset downloads
+6. **Scale the input pipeline** with sharded/streaming storage, cached CLIP embeddings where valid, distributed mixed-precision training, and resumable dataset downloads
-6. **Add real social-media laundering data**, newer generators, tampered images, ablation studies for each branch, and continuous calibration monitoring under domain shift
+7. **Add real social-media laundering data**, newer generators, tampered images, ablation studies for each branch, and continuous calibration monitoring under domain shift

 ---